cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GitHub_to_ISPW_Integration_Tutorial.md

 2. Expand GitPlay project, create folder **.github/workflows**.

-3. Create a GitHub workflow file, for example, **ispw-sync-build-deploy.yml**, the workflow is broken up into the following stages:
+3. Create a GitHub workflow file, for example, **ispw-sync-build-deploy.yml** ([Download a template](./ispw-sync-build-deploy.yml)), the workflow is broken up into the following stages:

    ![image-20210610164731778](../images/ispw_github_topaz_new_workflow.png)